SolarArbiter/SolarArbiter.github.io/data_model.md

     prime meridian, e.g. -116.01947
 -   *Elevation* - Elevation of the Site in meters above sea level, e.g.
     1007
--   *Timezone* - IANA timezone of the Site, e.g.
+-   *Timezone* - IANA timezone of the Site, e.g. Etc/GMT+8
-    Etc/GMT+8

-Additional parameters will be optional when creating a site:

--   *Network* - measurement network name, e.g. SURFRAD
--   *Well-Known Text* - describes a geometric area for a Site which may be physically extended, e.g. a polygon over a city for a Site that describes many distributed generation PV systems.

-Sites that are solar power plants will require additional parameters that enable power forecasts.
-These parameters will be listed under a “modeling parameters” key as follows:
+Sites that are solar power plants require additional parameters that enable power forecasts.
+These parameters are listed under the "modeling parameters" key as follows:

 -   Modeling parameters:
     -   *AC capacity* - nameplate AC capacity rating in megawatts